-Note : Before starting implementation and particularly before rolling out the system, it makes sense to validate them with the customer, as the cost of solving a requirements error after a roll-out are up to 100 times more than fixing an implementation error.
+Note: Before starting implementation and particularly before rolling out the system, it makes sense to validate them with the customer, as the cost of solving a requirements error after a roll-out is up to 100 times more than fixing an implementation error.

-Now lets move to develop a set of cross-industrial Big Data artifacts, including definitions, security standards and finally a Big Data Reference Architecture.
-As the aim of this article is to design a Big Data Reference Architecture for the financial sector, the approach chosen here may varies with a very complex system(I guess that would be highly interesting).
-For developing a generic Reference Architecture is started out by collecting a number of cross-industrial Use Cases.
-The Use Case specific requirements were afterward verified for deriving generic, cross Use Case requirements from them and finally map these generic requirements to components here in the Reference Architecture.
+Now, let us move to develop a set of cross-industrial Big Data artifacts, including definitions, security standards and finally a Big Data Reference Architecture.
+As the aim of this article is to design a Big Data Reference Architecture for the financial sector, the approach chosen here may vary with a very complex system(I guess that would be highly interesting).
+Developing a generic Reference Architecture is started by collecting several cross-industrial Use Cases.
+The Use Case specific requirements were afterwards verified for deriving generic, cross Use Case requirements from them and finally map these generic requirements to components here in the Reference Architecture.
 For use case evaluation I have used the template below.

 1. Use Case Title